Authentic Lessons for 21st Century Learning

 Evaluate

-Have students get out a sheet of paper, or pass out copies of the Tweet Up template.
+Pass out one copy of the Tweet Up handout (attached) to each student.
 Structuring this reflection using the Tweet Up instructional strategy focuses students' thinking and requires them to use precise and concise language.
-Students' responses should address the lesson's essential questions (repeated on slide 16) and be limited to 140 characters or less (including spaces and punctuation).
+Students' responses should address the lesson's essential questions (repeated on slide 18) and be limited to 140 characters or fewer (including spaces and punctuation).
 Responses should also include a hashtag that sums up the main idea or key point from what students learned.
 Encourage students to refer to their Quick Writes and other products from this lesson to assist them with their reflections.

-When they have finished writing, ask students to share their responses with a small group or with the whole class.
+When students have finished writing, ask them to share their responses with a small group or with the whole class.
+If using Padlet or K20 Jam, encourage students to provide responses to their peers as well.

 Resources